Indefinite leave to remain – ILR (settlement) for spouse or partner

 ILR processing time

-UK Visas & Immigration (UKVI) aim to resolve 95% of postal applications within six months and 90% of applications made in person are decided on the same day.
-Any pre-existing status conditions, including permission to work in the UK, remain in force while the settlement (ILR) application is being processed.
+UK Visas & Immigration (UKVI) aim to resolve 95% of standard applications within two to three months and 90% of premium applications are decided on the same day (extra fees apply – £1,000 per person at the moment).
+Any pre-existing status conditions, including permission to work in the UK, remain in force while the settlement (ILR) application is being processed by the UK Visas and Immigration (UKVI).
 This applies even if the decision-making process takes longer than anticipated and the applicant’s current spousal or partner visa expires during the application process.
-It is not advisable to make any overseas travel arrangements, such as booking non-refundable flights, until after the ILR application is approved and biometric residence permit (BRP) has been received in the post.
+It is not advisable to make any irrevocable overseas travel arrangements, such as booking non-refundable flights, until after the ILR application is approved, as applicants are not allowed to leave the UK while their application is being considered.

-We invite you to sign up for a detailed consultation with one of our UK visa and immigration consultants to find out if your foreign partner or spouse meets the requirements to apply for settlement in the UK (ILR).
-Please complete our online assessment form on the right hand side and we will contact you within 24 hours.
+We invite you to sign up for a detailed consultation with one of our UK immigration advisers to find out if your foreign partner or spouse meets the requirements to apply for settlement in the UK (indefinite leave to remain or ILR).
+Please complete our online assessment form on the right hand side of the page and we will contact you within 24 hours.
 There is no charge for your initial consultation.

 Kemp House